You are here

 6. I've heard that premium rates are really high because of Obamacare.
 Are patients even going to be able to afford coverage?

 Opponents of the law claim that it will create "premium rate shock" in the market, where premiums will be much higher than they are in the existing market.
-However, University of Chicago research has found only modest increases in plan year 2016 silver-level marketplace-based plan premiums (the type of plan to which premium tax credits are benchmarked) compared to plan year 2015.
-Most consumers will see single-digit increases, but there will be variation throughout the country: in Oklahoma City, the average benchmark silver plan premium will increase by 35% while in Indianapolis such premiums will drop by nearly 12%.
-A survey conducted by the Commonwealth Fund found that most 2015 marketplace-plan enrollees reported paying premiums that were similar to amounts paid by those with employer-sponsored coverage for people with low to moderate incomes.
-Higher income individuals who are not eligible for premium assistance may pay premiums that are higher than employer-sponsored plans.
+Preliminary data show that many consumers will see modest premium increases for plan year 2017 silver-level plans, but there will be variation throughout the country: in Nashville, the average benchmark silver plan premium for a 40-year-old non-smoker will increase by 25% while in Providence premiums will drop by 8%.
+Eighty percent of marketplace plan enrollees receive tax credits that will insulate them from dramatic premium changes; however, higher income individuals who are not eligible for premium assistance may pay premiums that are higher than employer-sponsored plans.
+Enrollees are encouraged to shop around to see if another marketplace-based plan meets their affordability, provider network, and benefit needs.

 In some cases and for some people, though, premiums may be higher than what they were paying in the individual insurance market prior to the ACA.
 However, the ACA's insurance regulations were created to help ensure that all people - not just the healthy - are able to access comprehensive insurance.
 As of 2014, all plans are required to offer minimum benefits, are prohibited from denying coverage based on pre-existing conditions, and are prevented from applying exceedingly high cost-sharing requirements.